HD Supply Holdings Inc. (HDS) and the Battle of Fundamentals vs. Technicals

 HDS’s Market Performance

-HDS stocks went up by 27.86% for the week, with a monthly jump of 33.56% and a quarterly performance of 36.83%, while its annual performance rate touched 42.09%.
-The volatility ratio for the week stands at 0.83% while the volatility levels for the past 30 days are set at 2.24% for HD Supply Holdings Inc..
-The simple moving average for the period of the last 20 days is 25.70% for HDS stocks with a simple moving average of 53.61% for the last 200 days.
+HDS stocks went down by -0.21% for the week, with a monthly jump of 35.32% and a quarterly performance of 37.52%, while its annual performance rate touched 40.18%.
+The volatility ratio for the week stands at 0.24% while the volatility levels for the past 30 days are set at 1.91% for HD Supply Holdings Inc..
+The simple moving average for the period of the last 20 days is 20.06% for HDS stocks with a simple moving average of 52.58% for the last 200 days.

 Analysts’ Opinion of HDS